-Dependent variable: is the entrepreneurial intention.
-"To measure it, four indicators were used:" "I seriously think about creating a company" ";" “My professional goal is to become an entrepreneur”; “I intend to found a company within five years after completing my degree”; "" "" I would prefer to be self -employed rather than someone's employee. "" "
+The dependent variable is entrepreneurial intention.
+To measure it, four indicators were used: "I seriously think about creating a company"; "My professional goal is to become an entrepreneur”; “I intend to found a company within five years after completing my degree”; and “I would prefer to be self -employed than be someone's employee”.

-Independent variables: correspond to the three dimensions that form the concept of university context in the model: regulatory, normative and cognitive, whose indicators are presented in Table 1.
+The independent variables correspond to the three dimensions that form the concept of the university context in the model—regulatory, normative and cognitive—whose indicators are presented in Table 1.

-Table 1 - Indicators of the independent variables
+Table 1.
+Indicators of the independent variables